youngjae-hur7/omnia/docs/source/OmniaInstallGuide/Ubuntu/AdvancedConfigurationsUbuntu/Habana_accelerator.rst

 	i.
 Servers with Intel Gaudi accelerators are identified and the latest drivers and software stack are downloaded and installed. ii.
 Servers with no accelerator are skipped.

-.. note:: If the ``input/software_config.json`` file contains both Intel Gaudi and ROCm versions, only the Gaudi software and drivers are installed, and ROCm drivers are not installed on the nodes.
+.. note:: If the ``input/software_config.json`` file contains both intelgaudi and bcm_roce softwares, only the Intel Gaudi software and drivers are installed.
+The BCM RoCE drivers will not be installed on the nodes.

 **Executing the playbook**